About the course

 Members of the University are entitled to use a wide range of academic, welfare, social and sporting facilities.
 This includes access to the University’s main reference library, the Bodleian Library, and the Bodleian Law Library which keeps extensive electronic resources.
 In addition to the services and facilities offered by the central University, you will also be entitled to use the resources and facilities at your own college as well as those at the Department for Continuing Education at Rewley House.

-Facilities at Rewley House Residential Centre include the Department for Continuing Education's Graduate School, a library (where dissertations are archived), online resources and accommodation - all of which may be useful for students who choose to come to Oxford during the year, in addition to the summer sessions.
+Facilities at Rewley House Residential Centre include the Department for Continuing Education's Graduate School, a library, online resources and accommodation - all of which may be useful for students who choose to come to Oxford during the year, in addition to the summer sessions.

 If your application is successful, you will be asked to pay a deposit against your course fees at the application stage as a condition of your offer.
 The deposit amount and date by which payment must be made are shown below.